xihai01/lotide/README.md

 * flatten => (array) => outputs a single array of elements from a multi-dimensional array. **This function is still under construction.
 In the future, refactor so it uses recursion to handle infinite nested arrays**
 * middle => (array) => returns an array containing the middle element of the input array
 * countOnly => (array, object) => returns an object containing counts of everything that the input object listed
+* map => (array, callback) => returns a new array based on the results of the callback function.
+THe callback should take the original element, process it and then return it
 * countLetters => (string) => returns a count of each of the letters in that sentence
 * letterPositions => (string) => returns all the indices (zero-based positions) in the string where each character is found
 * findKeyByValue => (object, value) => scans the object and returns the first key which contains the given value